-King James IV was killed at the Battle of Flodden Field - On this day in history
+King James IV of Scotland was killed at the Battle of Flodden Field on 9 September 1513. ...

 King James IV of Scotland was killed at the Battle of Flodden Field on 9 September 1513.
 The battle was fought at Branxton in Northumberland, and saw opposing Scottish and English forces of between 20,000 and 30,000 men.